WilliamVoong/SudokuSolver/README.md

 # SudokuSolver - Eliminate then backtrack!
 Sudoku solver in console.
 In this implementation of the sudokusolver i used a double linkedlist to store its solvable values and coordinates.
-The program tries  all valid values and used backtracking whenever a possible solution can't be find for a coordinate.
+The program tries  all valid values and used backtracking whenever a possible solution couldn't be find for a coordinate.
 The program only fails if the sudoku is unsolvable, as it tries every single combination of valid values for all coordinates.